The FY2022 JSPS Research Fellowship for Japanese Biomedical and Behavioral Researchers at NIH (“KAITOKU-NIH”)

 - Lab space, equipment and resources to conduct research

-- Digital copy of certificate of PhD degree: Scanned document must be in the form of a certificate of the diploma with the original seal and signature (not a photocopy) from the university issuing the doctoral degree.
+- Digital copy of certificate of PhD degree: Scanned document must be in the form of the certificate of the diploma with the original seal and signature from the university issuing the doctoral degree.
 It must be attached to the application form.
 This document does not need to be translated into English.

 - 5-page Biosketch: Submit the 5-page Biosketch (Curriculum Vitae) of your NIH host researcher.
 The Biosketch may not exceed 5 pages.